ledermann/docker-rails/README.md

 For running tests using RSpec, there are two additional containers:

 - **test:** Application code prepared for running tests
-- **selenium:** Standalone Chrome for executing feature specs containing Javascript
+- **selenium:** Standalone Chrome for executing feature specs containing JavaScript

 ## Check it out!